-Complex criminal cases involving multiple parties, counts, and frequently difficult or unsettled legal issues often result in protracted pretrial proceedings and lengthy

-Among the most troublesome cases are those under trials. the Racketeering Influenced Corrupt Organizations Act ("RICO").
-That statute permits the linking of numerous acts and individuals that, in turn, causes problems of proof, which lead to lengthy trials.
-Charges of a continuing criminal enterprise that involves 10 people for a period of 10 years necessarily will take many trial days before a verdict can be reached.
+Complex criminal cases involving multiple parties, counts, and frequently difficult or unsettled legal issues often result in protracted pretrial proceedings and lengthy trials.
+Among the most troublesome cases are those under the Racketeering Influenced Corrupt Organizations Act ("RICO"), 18 U.S.C. § 1961 et seq., and the Continuing Criminal Enterprise Statute, 21 U.S.C. § 848.
+These provisions permit a linking of numerous acts and individuals that, in turn, causes problems of proof, which lead to lengthy trials.
+Charges concerning criminal enterprises involving numerous persons over extended periods of time necessarily will take many trial days before a verdict can be reached.
 This district has had its share of high visibility protracted criminal cases in recent years, including: (a) U.S. v.
 Ellis, et al; (b) U.S. v.
 Angiulo, et al; (c) U.S. v.
 Levasseur, et al; (d) U.S. v.
 Clemente, et al; (e) U.S. v.
 Oreto, et al. Trials in these cases lasted from approximately 50 days to 150 days.
 In one instance, the trial was conducted in another division of the court, requiring the trial judge and staff to travel between offices for a substantial period of time.